 If anything, what is relevant to life never will cease to be questioned and reinvented.
 Thus it is the music lover’s responsibility to recognize the diversity of creation and the unique surprises they provide, and that music is never a settled matter when written down.
 Like language, music does not live off predestined absolutes, but exists as an organism of ever-evolving nature.
 So, let the music speak for itself in all its vast possibilities.

 As I listen to Rachmaninov’s fifth piano concerto, I glimpse the inner world of the composer from a new light.
 The sensitive and clear-eyed playing of Julius Kim combines with the LSO’s clarity and warmth.
 While the second movement – based on the symphony’s two middle movements – works surprisingly well, the biggest surprise waits in the Allegro vivace.
 Here, Julius Kim’s composed poise generates a chamber music-like intimacy with the orchestra and conductor, even in the most virtuosic of moments.
 I am convinced.
 The music has spoken.

 Young-Jin Hur is a PhD candidate in psychology at University College London, an ardent record collector and a self-professed Anton Bruckner enthusiast.
 He has written concert notes for the Seoul Arts Centre and one of Korea’s largest classical music online communities, 클래식에 미치다 (‘Crazy about Classical Music’).
 He contributes regularly to Bachtrack, Seen and Heard and MusicWeb International.
-Follow Young-Jin on Twitter at @yjhur1885.
+His writings are available on his blog Where Cherries Ripen.